 Located in Washington, DC, CAAP is responsible for providing policy, operational, and case-specific guidance on intercountry adoption issues to IO field offices and serves as the primary USCIS liaison to the Department of State on adoption issues.
 CAAP also consults closely with the Humanitarian Affairs Branch (HAB) on adoption-related parole requests.
 Additionally, CAAP is responsible for policy and guidance on DNA and surrogacy matters within IO.

 Located in Washington, DC, HAB adjudicates requests for humanitarian or significant public benefit parole for individuals outside of the U.S. who have no other means of entering the US.
 In addition, HAB administers the Cuban and Haitian Entrant Program (CHEP) located in Miami, awarding multi-million dollar grants to non-governmental organizations that provide orientations and resettlement services to Cuban and Haitian migrants paroled into the U.S.

 International Operations Adjudications Support Branch (IASB)

-Located in Anaheim, California, IASB provides adjudicative and program management assistance to international offices by transferring international caseloads to a domestic environment and deploying additional staff to international offices as needed.
-By directly addressing workload imbalances, IASB creates a more efficient and customer-centric adjudication process and ensures continuity of operations throughout IO.
-IASB also manages the Cuban Medical Parole Program (CMPP), and provides operational and policy guidance on Applications for Waiver of Ground of Inadmissibility (Form I-601s) and related applications.
+Located in Anaheim, California, IASB provides adjudicative and program management assistance to international offices adjudicating overflow caseloads from international offices and HAB and by providing temporary coverage at international offices, as needed.
+By directly addressing workload imbalances, IASB creates a more efficient and service-oriented adjudication process and ensures continuity of operations throughout IO.
+IASB is responsible for managing and adjudicating cases under the Cuban Medical Parole Program (CMPP).
+In addition, IASB staff share traditional headquarters program management responsibilities, providing operational and policy guidance on several IO services.

 Performance and Resource Management (PRM)